 – Dr. Florian Heinemann, Project A

-We will further share and gather know-how and invite everyone interested in improving their CRM strategy to join us next year and already take part in discussions with other CRM heroes in our dedicated Facebook group.
+We will further share and gather know-how and invite everyone interested in improving their CRM strategy to join us next year.